strugee/lazymention/README.md

 Available as `require('lazymention').makeApp()`.
 You need to pass three arguments.
 In order:

-1. A configurations option that contains, at minimum, a `domain` key with the appropriate value
+1. A configurations object that contains, at minimum, a `domain` key with the appropriate value
 2. A [Bunyan][] `Logger` object (or compatible)
 3. A persistence factory function (see below)